broadinstitute/palantir-workflows/Utilities/WDLs/README.md

   in Terra, then this should be `<my_project>` as a string.
 * `workspace_name`: specific name for your workspace, e.g. `<my_workspace>` in the last example.
 * `submission_id`: the submission id for the `FindSamplesAndBenchmark` run, found from the "Job History" tab.

+## CreateIGVSession

+### Summary

+This workflow takes in optional lists of BAMs, VCFs, and interval files (`.interval_list` or `.bed`) and combines them together into an IGV session .xml file.
+A reference must be provided, either by a hardcoded string ("hg38" or "hg19"), or by providing a path to the desired fasta.
+Input files are interpreted as WDL strings, so no localization occurs.
+Bucket paths are output in the .xml session, so IGV will stream them directly from the cloud.
+This task is useful to add to the end of workflows that output lots of files you might want to visualize together for analysis or debugging.

+### Inputs

+* `bams`: (optional) list of BAMs/CRAMs to add to session.
+* `vcfs`: (optional) list of VCFs to add to session.
+* `interval_files`: (optional) list of `.interval_list` or `.bed` files to add to session.
+* `reference`: reference to use in IGV; must be either a `.fasta` file or one of the values: "hg38" or "hg19".
+* `output_name`: (default = "igv_session") name for the output .xml file.

 ## Dipcall